 for you if you were alive.

 Your lender will provide you with a "Good Faith Estimate" of your settlement costs.
 Also, you can call us to see if the lender has sent the closing instructions with the final figures.
 We will not be able to determine the amount of money you will need to bring to settlement until we receive the lender's instructions for completing the HUD-1 Settlement Statement.
-Closing costs must be paid with a cashier's check, money order, or cash.
-Personal checks are permitted ONLY IF the amount due is less than $500.
+Closing costs must be paid by a wire transfer, cashier's check, or money order.

 A current picture I.D. (i.e., driver's license, passport, government ID).